Wigner distributions in Rindler spacetime and nonvacuum Minkowski states: Discussion

+The special distributions discussed above illustrate the applicability of the general expressions for a set of distributions introduced in the main text and that they can be used as a toy model in the understanding of various physical situations, such as those in the study of the Unruh effect through analog models in a laboratory.
 Indeed, there are several other distributions where the formalism presented can be applied.
-However, we have restricted our analysis to real massless scalar fields in Minkowski space with (1 + 1) dimensions for a special class of states.
+Here, we have restricted our analysis to real massless scalar fields in Minkowski space with (1 + 1) dimensions for a special set of states.
 Extending to other dimensions with different fields in different states may yield further insight that can be explored in future work.